jasminemathieu/LAMP-Stack/README.md

 ![maria enabled](https://imgur.com/iMre9vk.jpg)

-I completed the authorazation portion of the install that I believe caused as issue we will see later in this project.
+I completed the authorization portion of the install that I believe caused as issue we will see later in this project.

 ![mariadb user setup/enable mysql](https://imgur.com/pxHT5iG.jpg)

 ## phpMyAdmin Configuration